SamanehAlidousti/Water_Quality_Classification/README.md

 ## Dataset

-The Dataset can be found in [Water Quality Potability Dataset] (https://www.kaggle.com/code/ragilhadip/water-quality-potability/input) which contains water quality metrics in Kaggle.
+The Dataset can be found in Kaggle [Water Quality Potability Dataset](https://www.kaggle.com/code/ragilhadip/water-quality-potability/input) which contains water quality metrics.

 ## Requirements
 I run this project on Jupiter Notebook.